-Banks offered a wide range of financial services to the citizens and businesses in Kosovo.
+Banks of Kosovo serve the citizens and businesses of Kosovo by offering a wide range of financial services.
 Banking business in Kosovo is traditional in nature.
-It largely comprises of the acceptance of deposits and granting of loans.
-Virtually all banking business is conducted in euros, and there is no cross-border activity except for placements from and with foreign banks and parent bank groups of Kosovo banks as well as security investments mostly in OECD government securities.
+It largely comprises the acceptance of deposits and granting of loans.
+Virtually all banking business is conducted in euros, and there is no cross-border activity except for placements from and with foreign banks and parent bank groups of Kosovo banks and also security investments mostly in OECD government securities.
+The number of banks in actual year did not change compared to a year before.
+There are 12 licensed banks operating in Kosovo as of Dec 2023, out of which 9 are with foreign ownership of capital and the rest being locally owned capital.
+Total assets of foreign owned banks are 84.3% as of Dec 2023.